Practice

 PostgreSQL was first called Postgres and was developed by a team led by Computer Science Professor Michael Stonebraker in 1986.
 It was developed to help developers build enterprise-level applications by upholding data integrity by making systems fault-tolerant.
 PostgreSQL is therefore an enterprise-level, flexible, robust, open-source, and object-relational DBMS that supports flexible workloads along with handling concurrent users.
 It has been consistently supported by the global developer community.
 Due to its fault-tolerant nature, PostgreSQL has gained widespread popularity among developers.

-4. What is the command used for creating a database in PostgreSQL?
+2. What is the capacity of a table in PostgreSQL?

 • To start the PostgreSQL server, we run: